sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-28-Attention-Isn't-Magic- Building-the-Kernel-That-Powers-LLMs-From-Scratch.md

 Our chef's  reading the entire cookbook for every single dish - technically it works, but it's wildly inefficient.

-## "Putting It All Together in a Python Wrapper"
+## Putting It All Together in a Python Wrapper

 ```python
 def basic_attention(Q, K, V, scale=None):